 Closed for all University recognized holidays

 Matriculated undergraduate and graduate students are eligible to work as student employees with CLU.
+Students must remain enrolled at least part-time in their degree seeking program in order to remain eligible for employment (Fall/Spring semesters only).
+If a student's unit count falls under half-time (6 units for undergraduate students), the student will no longer be eligible to work on-campus.
 Students who have graduated from the Undergraduate program will not be eligible for student employment.
 If you are uncertain about your eligibility, please contact the Student Employment Office.
+Students working in the summer will not have to follow the unit requirements but must be enrolled for fall.

 Undergraduate and graduate International students with an F-1 VISA must obtain a Social Security Card and be enrolled half time (in at least 6 units) for both the fall and spring semesters in order to be eligible for employment at CLU.
-For more information about obtaining a Social Security Card, contact International Student Services at International Student Services.
+For more information about obtaining a Social Security Card, please download THESE INSTRUCTIONS.

 Deferred Action for Childhood Arrivals (DACA)